mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The directions are:

-* "Raise" - frequency is too low.
+* "Raise" - Frequency is too low.
 We need to raise frequency by raising generation output or lowering load
-* "Lower" - frequency is too high.
+* "Lower" - Frequency is too high.
 We need to lower the frequency by lowering generation output, or raising load

 To understand the relationship between power and frequency, see my [bachelor's thesis](../thesis).

 In the data you will find combinations of these timescales and directions.
 For example, in `DISPATCHPRICE`, `RAISE60SECRRP` is the regional reference price of the 60 second raise product.
 The 1 second products were introduced relatively recently, so sometimes in the data and documentation those columns are not adjacent to the others.
-For data prior to [9 October 2023](https://www.aemo.com.au/energy-systems/electricity/national-electricity-market-nem/system-operations/ancillary-services/very-fast-fcas-market-transition), it will be missing.
+For data prior to [9 October 2023](https://www.aemo.com.au/energy-systems/electricity/national-electricity-market-nem/system-operations/ancillary-services/very-fast-fcas-market-transition), those columns will be empty (or missing).
 If you use Nemosis and find it missing for recent data, use [this trick](https://github.com/UNSW-CEEM/NEMOSIS/issues/37) to add it.

 It seems that most academic researchers ignore FCAS, because it is technically complex.
 I believe this is unwise.